OpenDA-Association/OpenDA/docs/source/Example_configurations.rst

 #.
 Run the OpenDA application with ``Dud.oda`` as the main configuration
    file in the mode that you prefer (with or without GUI).
 In GUI mode, you can get a real-time update of the execution by checking either Control, Output, or Cost Function tabs.
-See the screenshots below.
 #.
 Check the results.
 Upon completion a new file ``dud_results.m`` is
    created.
 This file contains the results of OpenDA-Dud application, which are written in Matlab format.
 If you have no access to Matlab,